The clarinets I use(d):

 - ‘Penzel Müller’.
 A powerful clarinet made by German immigrants in New York.
 Still one of my favorites.
-Unfortunally it’s slightly out of tune.
-According to the serial number, it should have been made in the beginning of the 1940s.
-A great friend of mine, and sponsor to several of my clarinets, Mogens Møller Jensen bought it for me in New Orleans.
+According to the serial number, it should have been made at the beginning of the 1940s.
+A great friend of mine and sponsor to several of my clarinets, Mogens Møller Jensen bought it for me in New Orleans.
 Chris Burke sold it to us with a barrel way too short.
-I had to replace it by a Buffet to get it in tune.
+I had to replace it with a Buffet to get it in tune.
 After the bell cracked, I got an A. Andersen bell to fit (no idea who he is).
 That means only the body is Penzel Mueller.

-This clarinet is now sold to an enthousiast who needed a good Albert…
+This clarinet is now sold to an enthusiast who needed a good Albert…

 - ‘Buffet Crampon’.
 1914.
 A lovely instrument.
 A classic Albert with the characteristic wrap-around ‘octave’ key.
 I played it for a couple of years, altering the Buffet.
-The intonation is perfect – unfortunately the tone is unsuitable for jazz.
-That made me stars the search for a combination of the two…I don’t have this clarinet anymore.
+The intonation is perfect – unfortunately, the tone is unsuitable for jazz.
+That made me start the search for a combination of the two…I don’t have this clarinet anymore.
 It was used as payment for my latest Selmer.

-- ‘Selmer’, M-series from 1939.
+- ‘Selmer’ M1900 from 1939.
 While I was bidding on the K-series, my friend Mogens turned up with a Selmer he bought a few years ago.
 My earlier attempts to wrest it away from him had been in vain, but now he asked me to check it out for him.
 “Something is wrong when it’s getting warmed up”, he claimed.
 Fantastic tone, but the key-work is not the most elegant.
 There is a third ring for the left hand, and I can’t figure out what it is good for.
 Nothing wrong whatsoever!

 I liked the K-series better, so I returned the clarinet back to my friend.
 In October 2018 Mogens decided to give it to me… Thank You, Mogens !!

-- ‘Selmer’.
-K-series from around 1927.
+- ‘Selmer’ K6164 from around 1927.
 New logo.
-Dating the K-series is only approxymate, as Selmer didn’t keep any records on the production.
+Dating the K-series is only approximate, as Selmer didn’t keep any records on the production.